February 24, 2015 11:40 am

 The solution works by placing BlipTrack sensors on pre-set paths, such as in the security screening process.
 The sensors collect the unique Media Access Control (MAC) addresses of phones and other wireless devices actively searching for a WiFi or Bluetooth connection.
 As a person passes a sensor, the MAC address, when enabled, is matched between sensors to provide origin and destination data as well as travel time.
 The solution protects individual´s privacy by having the individual sensors convert the detected mobile devices, which contain no personal information, into anonymized and encrypted hashes.

-Head of Passenger and Customer Services at Brussels Airport
+Director of Operations at Brussels Airport